mickfuzz/phd4/_posts/thesis_chapters/2025-1-10-Glossary.md

 **Game making:** In the context of this study game making is the overall process of constructing a game which may include coding elements but may also involve creating graphical assets and planning activities.

+**Design process:** Design process in this context can refer to any of the different stages of imagining, planning and constructing and testing the digital game.

 **Game coding:** In the context of this study game making refers to the aspect of game making which involved interacting and changing the code aspect of the game object.

 ### Context / Community